 Finding an attorney who can represent you is just the start of facing your legal matters.
 In addition to finding one who handles cases like yours, you need to find a lawyer who you gel with.
 The last thing you want is someone who is supposed to be advocating for you doing exactly the opposite.
-A quality attorney will ensure your voice is heard and help you achieve your most favorable and if needed negotiate a plea deal to help you achieve a realistic outcome.
+A quality attorney will ensure your voice is heard and help you achieve your most favorable and realistic outcome.

 So, what do you do if your lawyer wants you to take a plea deal and you don’t want to?
 Read on to learn more.

 We’ve had countless people come to us seeking representation with little understanding of what they’re being charged with.
 It’s critical that once you’re charged with a crime your attorney explains what that charge or charges mean.
 There are nuances between charges and you need to know the ins and outs so that you can be as open and honest as possible with your attorney.
 Something you tell them might make them think what you’re being charged with isn’t right or fair.

 Knowing what you’re being charged with and how these charges may or may not impact you is the only way to ensure you’re advocating for yourself and your attorney is following the lead.
 We will be your voice, but we want you informed.

 Understand The Punishments That Come With Your Charges

 Every charge comes with a minimum and maximum punishment.
 You should discuss what each minimum and maximum means with your attorney and then take the time to think about how these punishments might impact your life.
 For example, if a charge carries a long prison terms, and your attorney has been offered a plea deal with a much shorter sentence, that could be worth considering.

 Additionally, various results in court may or may not show on public record, thus impacting your ability to find work or not.
 Understand what the repercussions of these charges are so that you’re making informed decisions.